monero-project/monero-site/_posts/2017-04-19-an-unofficial-response-to-an-empirical-analysis-of-linkability.md

 6. Consider cooperating with Riccardo Spagni to permanently include the research portion of this paper in our Monero Research Lab documents.

+7. Make clear that when certain (but not all) inputs can be deduced, that this does not make the transaction traceable.
+For instance, if 5 of 10 inputs for a mixin 9 transaction can be deduced, this is still not a traceable transaction.

 ## APPENDIX

 **Figure 5 from the report showing the fraction of deductible outputs.
-Notice the large drops following block height 1,000,000, when 0-mixin transactions were prohibited**
+Notice the large drops following block height 1,000,000, when 0-mixin transactions were prohibited.
+Furthermore, these outputs likely do not include all those used in a singe transaction.
+For instance, for a mixin 9 transaction, 5 may be deduced.
+This means that the transaction would be reported here as deducible, even though it is not traceable.**

 <img src="/blog/assets/linkability-response/figure5.jpg" style="width: 600px;"/>